-The reason the software has become so popular is in part because the following reasons as listed at Loaded Technologies:
+The reason the software has become so popular is in part because of the following reasons as listed at Loaded Technologies:

 - Choose your own cloud – With this app, you aren’t stuck with one option for hosting.
 You can use the company’s own cloud, your private data center, or (as stated above) whatever cloud computing host you select.

 - Great features included by default – Generally speaking, you don’t have to make any additional purchases of add-ons.
 It’s ready as an off-the-shelf solution: feature-rich tools to handle your sales, marketing, and support needs are all available immediately.
-Salesforce, in contrast, has separate packages that meet various business needs, so often additional money must be spent.
-The structure of the license, based on the open source philosophy, allows for much more fluidity and accessibility.
+Salesforce, in contrast, has separate packages that meet various business needs, so often, additional money must be spent.
+The structure of the license, based on the open-source philosophy, allows for much more fluidity and accessibility.
 Its customization capabilities allow it to fit the specific needs of any business.